tbebekis/Db-Schema-Info/README.md

     CREATE USER c##User_Name IDENTIFIED BY Password ACCOUNT UNLOCK;
 ```

+#### Oracle Database, Schema and User

+In Oracle a database is a collection of Schemas.

+A Schema is owned by a User.
+User and Schema share the same name.
+In Oracle, users and schemas are essentially the same thing.

+A Schema is a collection of database objects, such as tables, views, indexes, etc.

+That is a Schema/User has his own collection of tables, views, etc., in a database.

 #### The `sqlplus` Command Line Tool

 The [`sqlplus`](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlqr/SQL-Plus-Commands.html) Command Line Tool provides access to the Oracle dabases.
 Using the `sqlplus` the user can